cirosantilli/bash-cheat/README.md

 POSIX mandates things like:

 -   POSIX language features, which account for a large part of its language features.

     All language features are documented in this directory.

 -   utilities, either build-in or not.

 Utilities mandated by POSIX shall not in general be documented here, even if bash or sh implement them as built-ins.

 This is so because it is arbitrary if utilities are a part of bash or separate binaries, so it does not make sense to document them together with Bash.

 Utilities that exist only as sh or bash built-ins and which are not mandated by POSIX shall be documented here.

 #Style guides

 -   Google style guide: <https://google-styleguide.googlecode.com/svn/trunk/shell.xml>

     - Variable names lowercase, unless constants or environment.

+Our additions:

+- use `$HOME` instead of `~`.
+Same portability, clearer, can be put inside quoted strings.
+- always quote strings.
+Lower risk of forgetting to escape some expansion.
+    Looks more like other languages.
+- use the dot `.` operator instead of `source` as it is POSIX 7.

 #Why use Bash